 who might want to read this

-Moser’s feats of walking the Gobi Desert and riding a boat down the Yangtze are pretty impressive.
+Moser’s feats of walking the through Gobi Desert and riding a boat down the Yangtze are pretty impressive.
 His storytelling is basically good, though I would have liked the book to have more of a storyline.
 His writing style is okay.
 His observations and insights are historically relevant but not very original.

 If you’re a die-hard China fan, or if you’re interested in this particular form of adventure, then this book might be just right for you.